seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 *Flourish.*

 **Prologue**
-New plays and maidenheads are near akin--
+New plays and maidenheads are near akin -
 Much follow'd both, for both much money gi'n,
 If they stand sound and well; and a good play
 (Whose modest scenes blush on his marriage-day,